Congratulations on your admittance to SUNY Oswego! We hope the following links and information will help you finalize plans to join our community!

-Another way we make our newest students feel welcome is through our Summer Orientation program, which includes both an orientation to campus and an opportunity to confirm your schedule for the fall semester.
+Another way we make our newest students feel welcome is through our new student Orientation program, which includes both an orientation to campus and an opportunity to confirm your schedule for the upcoming semester.
 The Orientation Office offers several separate campus programs for first-year students during the summer and programs for transfer students in April, June, July and August.
 All first-year programs include an overnight stay; transfer students will have both overnight and one-day programs available.

 Still have questions?
 Are there interests or issues not covered here?
 Try the undergraduate admissions link or one of the following:

 Academic majors and minors